Encouraging and empowering our people.

 To maintain a diverse workforce we need to attract talented individuals from different backgrounds and make sure our culture supports them.
 Our Guiding Principles have always included a statement on how diversity gives us a competitive advantage, but we need to ensure our people fully embrace this value and promote it globally.

-We track employee satisfaction through our global ‘Your Voice’ employee opinion survey, which we carry out every two years.
+We track employee satisfaction through our Group-wide ‘Your Voice’ employee opinion survey.

 British American Tobacco is one of the world’s most international businesses and many of its Group companies have their own websites.